 Part 4.
 Storage Tips to Maintain Polycarbonate Chocolate Molds

 After cleaning your molds to perfection, storing them correctly becomes just as important as washing them.
-In case of improper storage, polycarbonate molds can experience scratches, warping, or even unwanted odors clinging to your molds.
-To avoid such issues, follow these storage tips to be ready for your next chocolate masterpiece.
+Follow these storage tips to be ready for your next chocolate masterpiece.

 Tip 1.
 Store Your Molds in a Cool, Dry Place

-Honestly speaking, polycarbonate molds hate humidity as much as a book collector hates damp basements.
+Honestly speaking, polycarbonate molds hate humidity.
 Any type of moisture can lead to sugar bloom, which leaves an unwanted chalky film on your chocolates.
-Other than that, heat stands out as another enemy, as it can cause chocolate release issues.
+Other than that, heat can cause chocolate release issues.

 To deal with these situations, keep your molds in a room between 50 to 68°F with low humidity.
-Also, you have to avoid storing your molds near ovens or dishwashers, as they can gradually deform the molds.
+Also, avoid storing your molds near ovens or dishwashers, as they can gradually deform the molds.

 Tip 2.
 Avoid Direct Sunlight Exposure

 Like other delicate materials, UV exposure can also cause the polycarbonate to become brittle over time.
-Therefore, we highly suggest you store such molds within some dark cabinet or drawer to prevent damage.
+Therefore, store such molds within some dark cabinet or drawer to prevent damage.

 Tip 3.
 Stack These Molds Carefully or Store Separately